1994 Australian Open – Men's singles

 Pete Sampras defeated Todd Martin in the final, 7–6^{(7–4)}, 6–4, 6–4 to win the men's singles tennis title at the 1994 Australian Open.
 It was his first Australian Open title and fourth major title overall.

 Jim Courier was the two-time defending champion, but lost in the semifinals to Sampras.

-This tournament marked the first major appearance of future champion Thomas Johansson.
+This tournament marked the first Australian Open main-draw appearance of future champion and world No. 1 Yevgeny Kafelnikov, and the first major appearance of future champion Thomas Johansson.

 Seeds

 The seeded players are listed below.
 Pete Sampras is the champion; others show the round in which they were eliminated.